nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

         </table>
         4 different modes will be displayed, by default you will find the mode used is static dns, comment it with a hashtag "#" and uncomment <b>dynamic</b> mode as we'll be using it.
         <br>
-        The main difference between all modes, is how your data will be hopping from a proxy server to another, in dynamic mode, as the name says, the traffic will be dynamically transfered between the different proxies (also called a proxy-chain : a set of proxies), unlike the static mode which will use the same proxies, or the random mode which will randomly choose a proxy from hop to the other.
+        The main difference between all modes is how your data will be hopping from one proxy server to another, in dynamic mode, as the name says, the traffic will be dynamically transferred between the different proxies (also called a proxy chain: a set of proxies), unlike the static mode which will use the same proxies or the random mode which will randomly choose a proxy from hop to the other.
         <br>
         If you scroll down you will be displayed some proxy names with their IP addresses, the port they use, and sometimes a username and a password of that proxy.
         <br>
         We can even add our own proxies.
         <br>
-        A good proxy example is <b>SOCKS5</b>, so an easy way to do it, is search using tor or whatever browser you want, for "free SOCKS5 proxy list", the first link you will encounter is <a href="https://freeproxyupdate.com/socks5-proxy">this</a>.
+        A good proxy example is <b>SOCKS5</b>, so an easy way to do it, is to search using tor or whatever browser you want, for "free SOCKS5 proxy list", the first link you will encounter is <a href="https://freeproxyupdate.com/socks5-proxy">this</a>.
         <br>
         When you enter the website, you will have different free proxies from around the world.
-In order to add one to the <b>proxychains.conf</b> file, scroll down to the bottom of the file, firstly type:
+In order to add one to the <b>proxychains.conf</b> file, scroll down to the bottom of the file, and firstly type:
         <br>
         <table>
             <tr>